 True drug allergies are different.
 When you have an allergy, your own immune system causes the problem.
-Your body mistakes something harmless -- pollen, pet dander, a medicine -- for a dangerous germ.
-Your immune system churns out special cells to fight the allergen, causing swelling and other symptoms.
+Your body mistakes something harmless -- pollen, pet dander, a medicine -- for a hazardous substance.
+Your immune system churns out special cells and chemcials to fight the allergen, causing swelling and other symptoms.

 You can develop a drug allergy at any time.
 Even a drug you've been taking for years can trigger an allergic reaction.

 You won't have an allergic reaction the first time you take a drug.
 When you first take a drug, your body just becomes sensitized to it.
 The problem starts the next time you take it.
 By then, your body is prepared.
 As soon as it senses the drug in your body, it sounds the alarm and your immune system attacks.